 The Identity Crisis No One Names

 The language around career transitions is almost always tactical.
 Update the resume.
 Activate the network.
 Refine the narrative.
 Secure the interviews.
 These are execution steps, and they are not wrong.
-But they assume something that in most cases has not happened: that the person navigating the transition has actually reconsolidated who they are at the level of professional identity.
+But they assume something that in most cases has not happened: the person navigating the transition has actually reconsolidated who they are at the level of professional identity.

 This is the invisible step that determines everything else.
 A senior professional who leaves a role at a major financial institution or consulting firm does not simply lose a job.
 They lose an identity anchor.
-The title, the institutional brand, the daily reinforcement of "this is who I am" that comes from occupying a specific seat in a specific organization -- all of it evaporates.
-What remains is a neural identity architecture that was built around the prior role and has not yet reorganized around anything new.
+The title, the institutional brand, the daily reinforcement of “this is who I am” that comes from occupying a specific seat in a specific organization — all of it evaporates.

 The conventional approach to this problem is more strategy.
 More networking.
 More conversations.
 More action.
 The neuroscience points in a different direction entirely: the internal architecture needs to reconsolidate before external execution can be effective.